Movement for the Liberation of the Congo

 The Movement for the Liberation of the Congo (Mouvement de Libération du Congo, or MLC) (Note: The MLC is also referred to as the Mouvement pour la Libération du Congo or Mouvement de Libération congolais.) is a political party in Democratic Republic of the Congo.
 Formerly a rebel group operating in the Democratic Republic of Congo that fought the government throughout the Second Congo War, it subsequently took part in the transitional government and is one of the main opposition parties.

 Ideology

 The MLC is a member of the Centrist Democrat International, a political international inspired by the values of Christian democracy.
-The party proclaims to support nationalism, economic liberalism, solidarism as developed by Léon Bourgeois, and humanism.
+The party proclaims to support nationalism, economic liberalism, and solidarism as developed by Léon Bourgeois.
 The motto of the party is "With God, we will overcome".

 Rebel years

 During the war, the MLC was backed by the government of Rwanda and controlled much of the north of the country, in particular the province of Équateur.
 It was led by former businessman, Jean-Pierre Bemba, who became vice-president of the DRC following the 2002 Luanda Agreement.
 The group was the primarily supported by Uganda during the war, while the rival Rally for Congolese Democracy (RCD) was dominated by Rwanda.

 The Movement for the Liberation of the Congo is the main suspect for perpetrating Effacer le tableau, an ethnic cleansing against Pygmy peoples.

 The MLC was found guilty by the International Criminal Court (ICC) of committing war crimes during fighting in the Central African Republic between 2002 and 2003 in General François Bozizé's attempted coup against the government of then-President Ange-Félix Patassé.
 The MLC interceded at the behest of President Patassé's government and committed numerous acts of murder, rape, pillaging, and torture over the course of the conflict while attempting to suppress the coup attempt.
 The leader of the MLC, Jean Pierre-Bemba, was arrested in 2008 near Brussels and charged with three counts of crimes against humanity and five counts of war crimes in the neighboring Central African Republic between 2002-2003 by the ICC.
 He was convicted of two counts of crimes against humanity and three counts of war crimes.
 He was sentenced to 18 years for war crimes but was fully acquitted by the ICC's appeal court on June 8, 2018.